emiberndt/AnytimeGym/README.md

 ### Project goal: Recruit members to the Anytime Gym

-The main goal for the website is to get noticed from its targeted users.
-Its users are people interested in joining a gym that is open 24/7.

 #### User goals:
 - Users will get a positive and inspiring impression from the landing page.
-- Users can easily navigate through out the website to find the information needed.
+- Users can easily navigate throughout the website to find the information needed.
 - User will be encouraged to sign up for a membership throughout the website.

 Users should have the ability to find all the information about the gym, its services and memberships on the website, as well as contact info and inspirational pictures.